 Difference Between Perfect Competition vs Monopolistic Competition

-- The entry and exit to such a market are free.
+- Entry and exit to such a market are free.

-- This is a theoretical situation of the market, where the competition is at its peak.
+- This is a theoretical market situation where the competition is at its peak.

 - The firms don’t have price control, so they don’t have a pricing policy.
-The buyer or sellers don’t have control over prices.
-Therefore, a seller has to accept price determined by market supply and demand forces.
+The buyer or seller doesn’t have control over prices.
+Therefore, a seller has to accept prices determined by market supply and demand forces.

-- Product offered by all seller is same in all respect so no firm can increase its price and if a firm tries to increase the price then it will lose its all demand to the competitors.
+- The product offered by all sellers is the same in all respects so that no firm can increase its price, and if a firm tries to increase the price, it will lose all its demand to the competitors.

-- Firms are selling products with certain differences in quality, quantity etc features, so firms have pricing control and pricing policies of firms are in place.
+- Firms are selling products with certain differences in quality, quantity, etc features, so firms have pricing control and pricing policies of firms in place.

 - Entry and exit into the industry are easy because of fewer barriers.

-- Product differentiation is one of the features of monopolistic competition, where products are differentiated from each other on the basis of quality or brand.
+- Product differentiation is one of the features of monopolistic competition, where products are differentiated based on quality or brand.

-- One of the differentiating parameters of the monopolistic competition is, it has a Highly elastic demand curve.
+- One of the differentiating parameters of monopolistic competition is it has a Highly elastic demand curve.